 Hydraulic slab piers such as the ECP Model 166 slab pier work much the same as other types of resistance pier.
 They are end-bearing piers, meaning that they do not rely on skin friction to produce support for the slab.
 Instead, the entire slab acts as a reaction force.
 The resistance piers are installed beneath the foundation in a grid pattern spaced up to five feet apart.
 The slab load is then transferred onto the piers and dispersed evenly using hydraulic rams simultaneously with the ECP manifold system.

 There are several advantages to using the hydraulic slab lift pier system from ECP.
 Some of these advantages include:

 These are just a few of the benefits of using hydraulic slab lift piers from ECP for your foundation repair needs.
-If you have a foundation that has started to settle and needs repaired, a foundation repair expert should be contacted to take a look at it immediately.
+If you have a foundation that has started to settle and needs to be repaired, a foundation repair expert should be contacted to take a look at it immediately.
 The longer you wait to have the foundation repaired, the worse the problem will become.
 This will lead to further structural damage in your home and more complicated, more expensive repairs.
 My Foundation Repairs can help you find and contact a professional foundation repair contractor in your area.
 Contact us today for more information!